arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 **Pre-requisites**

-This module assumes learners have been exposed to introductory statistics, like the distinction between [continuous and discrete variables](https://www.khanacademy.org/math/statistics-probability/random-variables-stats-library/random-variables-discrete/v/discrete-and-continuous-random-variables), and have some familiarity with [linear regression](https://www.youtube.com/watch?v=nk2CQITm_eo).
+This module assumes learners have been exposed to introductory statistics, like the distinction between [continuous and discrete variables](https://www.khanacademy.org/math/statistics-probability/random-variables-stats-library/random-variables-discrete/v/discrete-and-continuous-random-variables), [linear and quadratic relationships](https://www.khanacademy.org/math/statistics-probability/advanced-regression-inference-transforming#nonlinear-regression), and [ordinary least squares regression](https://www.youtube.com/watch?v=nk2CQITm_eo).
+It's fine if you don't know how to conduct a regression analysis, but you should be familiar with the concept.
 There are no coding exercises, and no programming experience is required.

 **Learning Objectives**